My Healing Journey

 After reading The Primal Scream by Arthur Janov, I searched for a Primal Therapist but couldn't find one.
 I found a Bioenergetics Therapist instead and joined a group that met once a week in Vancouver, Washington.
 I stayed in the group for about 6 months.
 We twisted towels, beat pillows, and threw tantrums on mattresses while screaming and growling.
 It felt ridiculous.
 But I was desperate to change and believed that if I could release the energy trapped in me from early childhood trauma, I might heal.

-After tolerating her verbal assaults for about nine years, I left, afraid if I stayed I would kill her.
-Now I sober seventeen years, I was more of a mess than ever.
-No real healing had occurred yet with the exception of my experience with bioenergetics.
+After tolerating her verbal assaults for about nine years, I left, afraid if I stayed I might do something to hurt her.
+Now sober seventeen years, I was more of a mess than ever.
+With the exception of my experience with Bioenergetics, no real healing had occurred yet.
 I felt desperate to fix whatever was broken in me.

 After a couple of years I found the Work of Byron Katie and learned how to question my own thoughts.
-Finally, I had found a method for challenging my own thoughts.
-Using The Work (www.TheWork.com) over the next twelve years, attending therapy sessions, participating in Landmark Education weekend seminars, and reading countless books, I continued to attend 12-step meetings, and stayed sober, I began to heal.
+Using The Work (www.TheWork.com) over the next twelve years, attending therapy sessions, participating in Landmark Education weekend seminars, and reading countless books, I continued to attend 12-step meetings, remained sober, I began to heal.

-I was committed to becoming someone capable of having a healthy relationship.
-Over twelve years, I dabbled with some dating but stayed out of committed relationships with the exception of a four month disaster that convinced me I had a mountain of work left to do.
+I was committed to developing the capacity to have a healthy relationship.
+Over twelve years, I dabbled with some dating but, with the exception of a four month disaster that convinced me I had a mountain of work left to do, I stayed out of committed relationships.

 When I met my current wife, I'd been doing The Work for about eight years and had, apparently healed enough to have the capacity for a healthy relationship.
 We've now been together for almost 13 years.

 I began seeing a few clients as a life coach the same year I met my current wife.
-At the time, I was working full time as a home loan officer.
-I didn’t really enjoy that work but it paid the bills.
+At the time, I was working full time as a home loan officer to pay the bills.
 In 2015, I quit my loan officer job and devoted myself fully to life coaching.
 I used The Work with my coaching clients with great results.
 But after a one-year coach training program, I lost all my confidence and returned to therapy to try and get it back.

-Fortunately, my therapist was trained in IFS which helped immediately.
-Over the next three years I became more and more Self-led.
+Fortunately, my therapist was trained in the Internal Family Systems model (IFS) which helped immediately.
+Over the next three years I became more and more of who I really was - referred to in IFS as “Self.”
 I entered Level 1 training in 2019, became a Certified IFS Practitioner in 2021 and continued to do my own IFS work privately, with a therapist, and with fellow practitioners.

 It makes sense to me that we all have different healing journeys.
 Each of us has had unique wounding experiences and have developed strategies to survive those wounds.
 Eventually, the strategies no longer serve us.
-Some of us are fortunate enough to find the help we need to heal and update the parts that helped us survive the past.
+Some of us are fortunate enough to find the help we need to heal.

-The pace of our healing and recovery reflects the degree of wounding and the extreme roles our parts have taken to help us survive.
+The pace of our healing and recovery reflects the degree of wounding and the extreme strategies we have adopted to survive.
 Our past stories are as diverse as our recovery journeys.

 If you find yourself as discouraged and confused as I was, I encourage you to stay the course.
 Find a healing modality that works for you and continue to increase self-awareness.